 When you’re relaxing at a teahouse in the evening, you’re going to want comfortable clothes that can double as your PJs.
 Think along the lines of a long-sleeved fleece top and leggings as well as a tracksuit or stretchy sweatpants and a hoodie.
 We suggest you also pack a pair or two of regular socks like ankle socks for warmer evenings.

 Trekking shirts are lightweight, breathable shirts that you’ll wear every day on the trek.
 Mostly you’ll want long-sleeve trekking shirts, but not exclusively.
 Naturally you should consider the time of year you’re trekking to help you decide the ratio of short to long sleeves.
-(We offer advice on when is the best time of year to hike the Annapurna circuit in a separate post.)

 As with your inner layers, you want to buy trekking shirts made from materials like merino wool as these have good moisture wicking.
 (Side note: you are going to get smelly on the trek, but if you wear cotton you’ll scare the wildlife.)